This post may contain affiliate links. For more information, please read my disclosure policy.

 Since most middle school kids will be studying history again in high school, you don’t need to try to learn everything.

 Focus on the most fascinating bits with your child.
 You never know where these rabbit trails will lead.

 If you’ve never read a Horrible History book, you’ve missed a terribly delightful treat.

 The Horrible History books concentrate on the fascinating bits of history that make you cringe, gross you out, and make you grateful to live in 2016.

 Middle school kids adore these books, and they do teach a lot of history in between the EWWW factor.

 6. Use Elementary Level Books Liberally

-Reading material that is meant for younger children is easy to read, easier to understand, and help to teach kids research skills.
+Reading material that is meant for younger children is easy to read, easier to understand, and helps to teach kids research skills.

-Use literature and periodic difficult history books in the homeschool, but encourage your child to use elementary books for research.
-Focus on the skills you’re teaching.
+Use literature and difficult history books when you homeschool middle school history.
+But encourage your child to use elementary books for research papers.

 7. Write Papers